Lecturer in Marketing

 Module code: MKT3046Status: DesignateThe purpose of this module is to focus on the development and building of professionally relevant content on a variety of platforms which will enable the student to develop skills in real time, relevant marketing communications and content creation.The creation of content will be linked to relevant academic theory in communication and visual language which will underpin the student?s choices.

 Module code: MKT3052Status: CompulsoryThe purpose of this module is to equip learners with entrepreneurial and intrapreneurial knowledge and skills, examining how these are deployed in different contexts, in establishing new business ventures and growing organisations, where creativity is a driver of innovation and change.

-Research Project (20 Credits)
+Marketing Concept Research (20 Credits)

-- Design Context Communication (40 Credits)
+- Advanced Design Communication (20 Credits)

 For information on how to apply to study with us, please see our How to Apply page.

 The standard entry requirements for the Integrated Foundation Year are:

 - DEE at A level or

 - Pass (D or E) at T Level.

 English Language Requirements